aerosouund/technical-analysis-api/README.md

 - make sure helm is installed
 - make sure your kubeconfig points to your local minikube cluster
-- create the VerneMQ deployment
+- create the VerneMQ deployment & service
 - run `deploy.sh` :fire:

 ### Technologies used